Relativity theory in time-space: On the formulas of special relativity theory

 We can determine the length of this vector in the new coordinate system, too.
 Since

 and

 hence the equality

-shows that under the action of the Lorentz transformation the "norm-squares" of the vectors of the time-space are invariant as in the case of the usual space-time.
+shows that under the action of the Lorentz transformation the "norm-squares" of the vectors of the time-space are invariant as in the case of usual space-time.

-Finally, we can determine those points of the space which new time-coordinates are zero and thus we get a mapping from the subspace $S$ into the time-space.
+Finally, we can determine those points of the space whose new time-co\-or\-di\-nates are zero and thus we get a mapping from the subspace $S$ into the time-space.
 Let $s\in S$ arbitrary and consider the corresponding point $\mathbf{K}(s,\tau)+\tau e_4$ and assume that

 hence